 Remove any leaves too close to the node, especially ones that might end up submerged under water when you put your cutting into your glass vessel.

 Place your plant cutting(s) in your glass vessel and put it in a spot that receives bright to moderate indirect light.
-Do not place in strong, direct light or super-low light.
-(Learn more a plant's light needs here.)
+Do not place in strong, direct light, or super-low light.
+(Learn more about a plant's light needs here.)

 Arguably, the most difficult step: be patient!
 Check root growth from the node on a weekly basis.
 Add fresh, tepid water when needed.
 You can replace the water every few days, or simply top off the vessel with fresh water when it’s looking low—as long as there is no murkiness or fungi growing.
 If the water is murky, we recommend replacing it for the health of the growing root system.